Yennai Arindhaal: Music

 The film's soundtrack album and background score were composed by Harris Jayaraj, the first time for a film starring Ajith.
 The soundtrack album consists of seven tracks.
 Six tracks had lyrics written by Thamarai, and one song was written by Vignesh Shivan.
 In July 2014, Harris recorded a romantic song sung by Karthik.
-Harris said that he had recorded a fresh voice from the United Kingdom for the first song in the film, which was planned to be similar to "Karka Karka" from Menon's Vettaiyaadu Vilaiyaadu (2006).
+Harris said that he had recorded a fresh voice from the United Kingdom for the first song in the film, which was later revealed to be Kharesma Ravichandran.

+The song was planned to be similar to "Karka Karka" from Menon's Vettaiyaadu Vilaiyaadu (2006).
 In August 2014, Harris started recording the third song for the film.
 On 18 September 2014, he updated that three songs were completed.
 It was also known that Trisha's character would have a solo song.
 In response to the request by Ajith's fans, the makers agreed to release a single track prior to the soundtrack release.
 The mass number "Adhaaru Adhaaru" sung by Vijay Prakash and Gana Bala, with lyrics written by Vignesh Shivan, was released as the lead single on 11 December 2014.
-Within hours of its release the track topped the iTunes Indian songs chart."Parvathy Nair Roped in for Ajith's 'Thala 55' ('Yennai Arindhaal')".
-International Business Times.
-29 October 2014.
+Within hours of its release the track topped the iTunes Indian songs chart.